OperationSpark/first-website/README.md

 <img src="https://raw.githubusercontent.com/OperationSpark/first-website/master/img/open-index-html.png">

 Ok great!
-We've created our `index.html` file and opened it in the text editor to start devleoping our website!
+We've created our `index.html` file and opened it in the text editor to start developing our website!

 ### The Big 3

 There's really three parts at play in a webpage:

 * HTML: Hypertext Markup Language - A set of tags to mark or section-off the structure and content of a webpage.
-* CSS: Cascading Syle Sheets - A syntax for specifying a set of rules that _style_ webpages.
+* CSS: Cascading Style Sheets - A syntax for specifying a set of rules that _style_ web pages.
 CSS is responsible for how a webpage looks!
-* JavaScript: A programming language that allows webpages to repsond to user input, to dynamically change the content or appearance of a webpage, or make request to load data into a webpage.
+* JavaScript: A programming language that allows web pages to respond to user input, to dynamically change the content or appearance of a webpage, or make request to load data into a webpage.
 Essentially, JavaScript is responsible for the _behaviour_ of a webpage.

 ### HTML in 3 Minutes

 Very simply put, HTML is a set of text-tags that tell a web browser how to structure and identify the content of a web page.
 Developers _markup_ or _section off_ the structure and content of a webpage using HTML tags to _section off_ the parts of the page.
-Take a look at any webpage, and you'll see things like a header with some type of naviation, maybe a sidebar with more navigation options, and then headings, paragraph text, images and buttons.
+Take a look at any webpage, and you'll see things like a header with some type of navigation, maybe a sidebar with more navigation options, and then headings, paragraph text, images and buttons.
 All of these _page elements_ are marked as such using HTML tags.

 Before we start marking-up our webpage, here's a few things to note about HTML Tags: